Bill Tilden: Place in sports history

-In the United States' sports-mad decade of the Roaring Twenties, Tilden was one of the six dominant figures of the "Golden Age of Sport", along with Babe Ruth, Howie Morenz, Red Grange, Bobby Jones, and Jack Dempsey.
+In the United States' sports-mad decade of the Roaring Twenties, Tilden was one of the six dominant figures in the "Golden Age of Sport", along with Babe Ruth, Howie Morenz, Red Grange, Bobby Jones, and Jack Dempsey.

 Sexuality and morals charges

 Tilden was arrested in November 1946 on Sunset Boulevard by the Beverly Hills police and charged with a misdemeanor ("contributing to the delinquency of a minor") for soliciting an underage boy, a 14-year-old boy with whom he was having sex in a moving vehicle.
 He was sentenced to a year in prison, but served 7 1/2 months.
 His five-year parole conditions were so strict they virtually erased all his income from private lessons.
 He was arrested again in January 1949 after picking up a 16-year-old hitchhiker who remained anonymous until years later when he filed a lawsuit claiming he had suffered severe mental, physical, and emotional damage from the encounter.
 The judge sentenced Tilden to a year on probation violation and let the punishment for the charge run concurrently.
 Tilden served 10 months.

 In both cases, he apparently sincerely believed that his celebrity and his longtime friendship with Hollywood names such as Charlie Chaplin were enough to keep him from jail.
 After his incarceration, he was increasingly shunned by the tennis and Hollywood world.
 He was unable to give lessons at most clubs and even on public courts, he had fewer clients.
 At one point, he was invited to play at a prestigious professional tournament being held at the Beverly Wilshire Hotel; at the last moment, he was told that he could not participate.
 Chaplin allowed Tilden to use his private court for lessons to help him after the run of legal and financial problems.

 According to contemporary George Lott, a player and later tennis coach at DePaul University, and authoritative biographer Frank Deford, Tilden never made advances to players, whether other adults or his pupils.
 Art Anderson of Burbank, who took lessons from Tilden from the age of 11 and remained a lifelong loyal friend, reported that Tilden never made advances toward him.
 "Bill had all the rumors floating around about his sexuality," Jack Kramer said.